 It’s a PhD, not a masters – the big one!
 The label is going on hiatus as far as new signings are concerned, but I’ll keeping the back catalogue ticking over with licensing and getting it onto other platforms that we aren’t on yet.
 As for the parties, Bass Panda and Failed State will keep them going, and I’ll help organise from afar.
 To be honest, I want to get producing properly; I’ve had a few releases before but never given it any proper time and attention.

-What the most important bit of advice you would give to aspiring record labels?
+What important bit of advice would you give to aspiring record labels?

 Get your stuff mastered properly!
 As a DJ I get fed up of decent tunes that are unplayable because they’ve just been brickwalled through a plug in, or worse yet haven’t been mastered at all.
 Why go through all the hassle of getting a release out if it’s going to sound rubbish in a club.